Destination: Miami Creates a Customized Experience for Fresh, International Brands

 Hosted at the Faena Bazaar during Miami Swim Week July 13–16, Destination: Miami made a colorful debut in a space that has welcomed pop-up museums, galleries and fashion retailers.
 Destination: Miami aimed to set itself apart from the concurrent trade shows with a vibrant splash of over-the-top décor.
 Bright fuchsia and turquoise hues made their mark among marble and velvet seating and stands accentuating each brand’s offerings.

-Destination: Miami, a new offshoot by UBM Fashion that is meant to complement its popular Coterie shows in New York, builds upon the company’s mission to create value with small, satellite events.
+Destination: Miami, a new offshoot by Informa Markets that is meant to complement its popular Coterie shows in New York, builds upon the company’s mission to create value with small, satellite events.
 “We’re a place of discovery, and the atmosphere sets the tone to rethink each of the brands,” President Danielle Licata said.
 “Most of the brands here are global and relatively unknown within the United States.”

 To bring the show to market, Licata enlisted a multipronged marketing strategy that included heavy digital and public-relations outreach, drumming up support among already notable labels such as Caroline Constas, Adriana Degreas and Anais.
 By opening day, buyers from Bergdorf Goodman, Barney’s and Moda Operandi had popped into the show, along with boutique owners from far-flung locales such as St. Barths and Monaco.